sriharshamittapalli/ec2-based-web-server/README.md

 # EC2-based Web Server Setup (Apache)

-In this project, we will deploy a web server using Amazon EC2 instance and install Apache and configure it to serve a basic website.
+In this project, we will deploy a web server using Amazon EC2 instance, install Apache and configure it to serve a basic website.

 ## Project Overview